-In addition to frequently advising on all landlord and tenant matters, Toby has recently advised in relation to property-related issues including estoppel, restitutionary claims, adverse possession, mooring rights, compulsory purchase and the law relating to caravan parks.
+In addition to frequently advising on all landlord and tenant matters, Toby has recently advised in relation to property-related issues including estoppel, restitutionary claims, adverse possession, shooting and fishing rights, mooring rights, compulsory purchase and the law relating to caravan parks.

 Toby became a tenant in 2014 having completed pupillage in Chambers.
 As a pupil, Toby was supervised by Mark Sefton, Greville Healey, Stephanie Tozer and Phillip Sissons.
 During his pupillage, Toby was involved in various high profile disputes, including Westbrook Dolphin Square Limited v Friends Life Limited ( EWHC 2433 (Ch)), a large collective enfranchisement dispute.